Chart Color Schemes

 Mount Gravatt's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Common health conditions are relatively low among its residents but higher than the national average for older, at-risk cohorts.
-Private health cover is high, with approximately 54% of the total population (~2,262 people).
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.3% and 8.3% of residents respectively.
-About 70.4% of residents report no medical ailments, compared to 75.7% across Greater Brisbane.
-Mount Gravatt has a higher proportion of seniors aged 65 and over at 15.6% (657 people), compared to 14.3% in Greater Brisbane.
-Health outcomes among seniors require more attention than the broader population.
+However, these rates are higher among older and at-risk cohorts.
+Approximately 54% (~2,262 people) of Mount Gravatt residents have private health cover, slightly above the average SA2 area rate.
+Mental health issues and asthma were found to be the most common medical conditions in the area, affecting 9.3% and 8.3% of residents respectively.
+Around 70.4% of residents reported having no medical ailments, compared to 75.7% across Greater Brisbane.
+Mount Gravatt has a higher proportion of seniors aged 65 and over at 15.6% (657 people) than the 14.3% in Greater Brisbane.
+Health outcomes among seniors require more attention due to presenting challenges compared to the broader population.

 Frequently Asked Questions - Health